 - Pantheon: Aoeyn

-Archai are a tall race of people who are descendants of a race known as Aoeyn from the crystalline planet of Roa.
-The Aoeyn were destroyed by the followers of an evil deity known simply as The Celestial Lord, then reconstructed as a slave race, which became the Archai.
+Archai are a tall race of people who were created by an ancient race known as Aoeyn from the crystalline planet of Roa.
+The Aoeyn were destroyed by the followers of an evil deity known simply as The Celestial Lord, then the Archai were reconstructed as a slave race, which became the Archai.
 Though enslaved, the new race discovered the ability to bond themselves with their environment.
 At a young age, each Archai goes through a ceremony known as "The True Birth" where their bodies graft with one of the four primary elements (earth, fire, wind, water) or even metals or minerals.
 This fusion is represented by markings on their bodies that remain for the rest of their lives.
 This power allowed them to wage a war that freed them from slavery.

 On Terminus, the Archai founded Su'Roa ("Little Home") on a small island of diverse geology.
 Though they are viewed by many as stoic warriors, the Archai quite enjoy songs and look for any excuse for a celebration.